 According to the updated guidelines from the CDC, all Americans are encouraged to sign up for a flu shot and a COVID-19 vaccine (if they haven’t already) this fall.
 Nonetheless, CDC officials and news outlets still suggest that if you or someone you know are more likely to experience adverse side effects from the annual flu shot, it is fine to consider spacing out the inoculations.
 In addition, if an individual has a mild illness or COVID-19, they should postpone getting the flu vaccine to avoid exposing health care personnel and other patients to COVID-19 or another virus.
 When scheduling or confirming appointments for vaccination, patients should be instructed to notify the provider’s office or clinic in advance if they currently have or develop any symptoms of COVID-19.

 Not all companies and company locations can provide access to on-site vaccination programs.
 However, employers can still promote the importance of annual flu shots to employees and their families.
 Communicate early and often about the benefits of flu vaccines, especially during the COVID-19 pandemic.

 Consider taking the following steps:

-- Connect employees to health care providers and clinics that can provide the vaccine.
+- Connect employees to health care providers, pharmacies and clinics that can provide the vaccine.

-- Leverage local programs.
-Governments of many countries are urging as many people as possible to obtain a flu vaccine this year.
-Australia and New Zealand have begun flu vaccinations early.
+- Leverage local programs and resources.
+Government leaders of many countries are urging as many people as possible to obtain a flu vaccine in addition to a COVID-19 vaccine and/or booster shot wherever recommended.